House panel approves bill to upgrade Russia trade ties

 "It would be the height of irresponsibility to have a situation where our Chinese competitors have more rights to compete in the Russian market than American companies and we've got to make sure that doesn't happen," said Bill Lane, director of government affairs for Caterpillar Inc.

-If Congress does not act, Moscow could deny U.S. companies some of the market-opening concessions it made to join the WTO, putting them at a disadvantage to foreign competitors in one of Europe's fastest-growing economies.
+If Congress does not act, Moscow could deny U.S. firms some of the market-opening concessions it made to join the WTO, putting those companies at a disadvantage to foreign competitors in one of Europe's fastest-growing economies.

 MOSTLY SYMBOLIC